bestcolour/oracle-cloud-infrastructure/README.md

 # Setup & Instruction to Use

 ## How to find values for terraform.tfvars
-Setup your variables by creating "terraform.tfvars" file and filling in the values found in the example below:
+Setup your terraform variables by creating "terraform.tfvars" file and filling in the values found in the example below:

 ```hcl
 # Tenancy and User Information